 Emily Ayre's 'The Bleeding Woman' in The Good, The Bad, The Ugly

-Welcome back to On the Blog, where today we’re sharing the first in a series I like to call The Good, The Bad, the Ugly: Representations of Menstruation in the Media.
+Welcome back!
+Today we’re sharing the first in a series I like to call The Good, The Bad, the Ugly: Representations of Menstruation in the Media.
 There’s a lot of misinformation, shying away from the truth and in some cases, twisting of the truth going on in the films, TV, books and art we surround ourselves with.
 Not only do bad representations mean that on the whole we aren’t normalising menstruation and its associated symptoms, but it also means we don’t understand that it’s perfectly normal to experience your period differently to how other people do.
 So here is a place to explore these representations and hone in on what makes the good good, the bad bad and hopefully we might even be able to think a little deeper about what we mean when we say ugly.

 We’re so lucky to be sharing this interview between Gift Wellness’ Lara Bland and the artist Emily Ayre: